chris-swan/ItzaPizzaTime/README.md

 ## Setup

 - clone this repository
-- launch spec-runner.js by opening in your browser to view tests
+- launch spec-runner.js by opening it in your browser to view tests
-- open index.html in web browser to use and view site
+- open index.html in web browser to view site and try features

 ## Technologies Used